pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNear.rst

     OR EMPTY SET

 .. index::
-    single: dijkstraNear(One to Many) - Proposed
+    single: dijkstraNear(One to Many) - Proposed on v3.3

 One to Many
 ...............................................................................